pflooky/data-caterer-docs/docs/index.md

 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---

+<h1 align="center" style="padding-top: 100px; padding-bottom: 100px">Data Caterer is a metadata-driven data generation and
+testing tool that aids in creating production-like data across both batch and event data systems.
+Run data validations to ensure your systems have ingested it as expected, then clean up the data afterwards.</h1>

 <h1 align="center">Simplify your data testing</h1>

 <h2 align="center">Take away the pain and complexity of your data landscape and let Data Caterer handle it</h2>